atomicxO/CodAndFun/wireshark/Unravel the Secrets of Your Network Wireshark.md

 6. The packet bytes pane displays the data from the packet selected in the packet list pane and highlights the field selected in the packet details pane.
 7. The status bar shows some detailed information about the current program state and the captured data.
-8. There is also `+` sign attached with `Filter Toolbar` so you can also add the another `pcap` file or scan the traffic of another user.

 #### The Menu